-Dr. Theriot is also an associate professor of biochemistry, microbiology, and immunology at Stanford University School of Medicine.
+Dr. Theriot is also a professor in the Department of Biochemistry and the Department of Microbiology & Immunology at the Stanford University School of Medicine.

 Scuba divers enter a weightless world filled with fantastic creatures, where light and sound behave in strange ways.
 Yet, when Julie Theriot first went scuba diving, the sensation felt wholly familiar—it was like the first time she looked down a microscope as an undergraduate.
 "Scuba diving is like going into outer space—it's a totally different world," says Theriot, who studies cell organization and movement at Stanford University.
 "When I'm peering down a microscope, I get transported in the same way.
 I love what I get to see.
 Looking at muscle cell development is gorgeous in its intricate complexity—it's beautifully ordered."